-In this session, two implementers of USAID/BHA-funded humanitarian activities will discuss how longer-term humanitarian funding can meet immediate needs while intentionally sequencing, layering, and integrating development and social cohesion activities to promote resilience and peace.
-They will share practical examples of how they sequence interventions internally and layer their efforts with those of external actors.
+In this session, two implementers of USAID/BHA-funded humanitarian activities discussed how longer-term humanitarian funding can meet immediate needs while intentionally sequencing, layering, and integrating development and social cohesion activities to promote resilience and peace.
+They shared practical examples of how they sequence interventions internally and layer their efforts with those of external actors.

-This session will be hosted by Mette Karlsen, Head of Unit-Cash-based Interventions, UNHCR Jordan.
+This session was hosted by Mette Karlsen, Head of Unit-Cash-based Interventions, UNHCR Jordan.
 Speakers include: